chikanov/EventApp/README.md

     When data changes, the cache is deleted and a new cache is written.
 The TTL lifetime for 'Get Event by Id' is 10 minutes.
     The TTL lifetime for 'Get top 10 Events' is 60 minutes.

+## Observability

+    The observability system consists of metric collection, tracing, and logging.
+    Prometheus is added to port 9090.
+Jaeger UI is on port 16686.
+Grafana is on port 3000.
+    To launch the monitoring stack, add a dashboard in Grafana from the file in the repository EventAppDashboardGrafanaExport.json.

 # REST API

 The REST API to the example app is described below.